Soaring Spirits at Kilim Geoforest Park – Langkawi, Malaysia

 I had never seen that many eagles swarming and flying around in just one place.

 The Poor Traveler was at Kilim Karst Geoforest Park in Langkawi in the state of Kedah in the western coast of Peninsular Malaysia.
-Langkawi is an archipelago of 99 islands named after the main island in Andaman Sea.
+Langkawi is an archipelago of 99 islands in Andaman Sea.
 Langkawi means reddish-brown eagle in the local language, taking the name from the glorious birds of prey that abound in the island.

 Prepping Up for the Speedboat Ride